KimiyaPoozesh/AI-Search-Project/README.md

    - Execute the `main.py` script in your preferred Python environment.
 This will generate a JSON file containing valid moves for your test case.

 2. **Match Test Case Names**:
-   - Ensure that the name of the generated JSON file matches the test case you have loaded in the Unity application.
+   - Ensure that the name of chosen test case in main file matches the test case you have loaded in the Unity application.

 3. **Launch the Unity Application**:
    - Open the Unity application and load the desired scene.